Psunj

 Originally this tower was completely free-standing.
 Today it is additionally guyed at its upper section.

 Psunj was called "Pisunus" in antiquity.
 There are several suggested etymologies for that.
 One is that it comes from the Indo-European root *pekj (cattle).
 The other is that it comes from the Indo-European roots *peiH (big, in the sense "mountain") and *sen (old).
 One very similar to that is that it comes from *peiH and *sewn (black).
 The other is that it's related to the Latin word "pinus", meaning "pine tree" or "resin", itself without a widely accepted etymology.

+Mountain huts

+In 1937 season, the mountain hut Dom Josipa Svobode was under construction.
+In the 1937–1938 season it saw 236 visitors, including 1 Austrian citizen.